About

 • multitrace is a wrapper around diagsum, which is code by Wynton Moore ;

-• The hashmd5 tool is a stripped version of more general hashing code (no longer available) by Michael Kleder (no longer used).
+• The hashmd5 tool is a stripped version of more general hashing code (no longer available) by Michael Kleder.
+It is no longer used.

 Manopt is meant to ease the sharing of geometries and solvers.
-If you developed a Riemannian geometry or a solver for optimization on manifolds and would like it to be featured in Manopt, please contact us.
+If you developed a Riemannian geometry, a solver or some other tool for optimization on manifolds and would like it to be featured in Manopt,

-Contributors will be asked to agree to the terms of the Contributor License Agreement.
+Contributors agree to the terms of the Contributor License Agreement.
 This agreement protects you as a contributor by making it clear that you retain your right to use your own contributions for any other purpose (you retain the copyrights).
 This agreement protects us as maintainers by authorizing us to distribute the toolbox under a unified license.

 Manopt, a Matlab toolbox for optimization on manifolds, is copyright by Nicolas Boumal and is distributed under the terms of the GNU General Public License (GPL) version 3 (or later).
 Contributed and third-party code is copyrighted by their respective authors, but is distributed under a unified license for the whole Manopt toolbox.